RedHatNordicsSA/ansible-builder-demo/README.md

 localhost/jbond_ee_image                   0.0.7       6485ad35289a  10 seconds ago  747 MB
 ```
 For the purpose of the demo, run the test.yml locally and let it fail (given that you have not installed the required Python module locally).
-Depending on setup, this will throw and error, or give an output like this:
+Depending on setup, this will throw an error, or give an output like this:
 ```
 ❯ ansible-playbook test.yml
 [WARNING]: provided hosts list is empty, only localhost is available.
 Note that the implicit localhost